kenballus/url_differential_fuzzing/README_ANALYSIS.md

 It has a figure for edges covered over time for that target and a figure for edges covered over generation for that target.

-### Overlap Analysis, `[-v]`
+### Overlap Analysis, `[--bug-overlap]`

-Enabling this option will enable outputting a file called overlap_summary.txt and a file called overlap_machine.csv into the analysis folder.
+Enabling this option will enable outputting a file called overlap_machine.csv into the analysis folder.

-The overlap_summary.txt file groups every found bug by the largest set of queued tests that commonly found it.

-In descending order, by way of number of queued tests that commonly found them, it has human readable representations of all the groups.

 The overlap_machine.csv file tracks the number of bugs commonly found by every possible combination of queued tests.
-Single bugs can be counted in multiple groups.

-Each row represents one such group.
-Every row will start with a series of True, False values.
-True indicates that the bugs in the group were commonly found in the corresponding queued test for that column.
+Each combo is represented by a row.
+It is organized in descending order from most inclusive combo to least inclusive combo.

+The file has two columns.

+The first column has a list of the runs which are included in the combo.
+The list is delimited by `\` characters.

-The final column of the data contains the number of bugs that fit into each group.
+The second column has an integer which is the number of bugs common to every run in the combo of that row.

+This option will also print overlaps to stdout.
+The stdout is also organized in descending order from most inclusive combo to least inclusive combo.

+Each section represents a combo and is headed by the list of runs included in the combo.

+Every section will list the total number of bugs common between the runs in the combo.

+In each section, the stdout will then list all of those bugs in base64 encoded form.
+Each line in the section will have 1 bug.